sensum/docs/source/includes/android/_tutorial.md

 sendToService(bundle, CONNECT);
 ```

 * **SensumSDK** supports connecting to BLE devices for reading heart rate measurements.
-For a list of tested compatible devices please view the <a href = "http://help.sensum.co/knowledge_base/topics/what-type-of-sensors-can-i-use"> list of compatible devices</a> at our Knowledge Centre.
+For a list of tested compatible devices please view the <a href = "http://help.sensum.co/knowledge_base/topics/what-type-of-sensors-can-i-use" target="_blank"> list of compatible devices</a> at our Knowledge Centre.

 ## Receiving Values